 Charles Ryan, MD

-Charles J. Ryan, MD is an Associate Professor of Medicine and Urology at the UCSF Helen Diller Family Comprehensive Cancer Center. where he the Clinical Program Leader for Genitourinary Medical Oncology.
+Charles J. Ryan, MD is Professor of Clinical Medicine and Urology and the Clinical Program Leader for Genitourinary Medical Oncology at the UCSF Helen Diller Family Comprehensive Cancer Center.
 He received his MD from the University of Wisconsin in Madison and completed his residency in internal medicine at the University of Wisconsin Hospital and Clinics, where he also served as Chief Resident.
 He completed a fellowship in medical oncology in the Department of Medicine at Memorial Sloan-Kettering Cancer Center and the Joan and Sanford I. Weill Medical College of Cornell University in New York.

 His clinical practice focuses predominantly on advanced prostate cancer as well as germ cell (testicular) tumors and other malignancies of the genitourinary tract.

 His clinical and research work centers on the design and conduct of clinical trials of novel therapies for advanced prostate cancer, specifically secondary hormonal therapies targeting adrenal androgen signaling, insulin growth factor inhibitors, androgen receptor targeted therapy and chemotherapy.
 In addition to clinical trials Dr Ryan collaborates with many laboratories researching the role of the androgen receptor and other signaling mechanisms in prostate cancer patients.